dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

   5. Right click the DDR controller "DDR2" pin and make it external.
 Rename the external pin to "DDR2".
   6. Connect the DDR controller "ui\_clk\_sync\_rst" to the "ext\_reset\_in" of the FPGA\_sys\_reset block.
   7. Connect the DDR controller "ui\_clk" clock to the "slowest\_sync\_clk" of the FPGA\_sys\_reset block.
-  8. Connect this clock also to the "aclk1" pin of the AXI Smartconnect.
+  8. Connect this clock also to the "aclk1" pin of the AXI SmartConnect.
   9. Connect the "mmcm\_locked" of the DDR Controller to the  "dcm\_locked" pin of the FPGA\_sys\_reset block.
   10. The DDR Controller pin "int\_calib\_complete" is left unconnected.
   11. Connect the FPGA\_sys\_reset pin "peripheral\_aresetn" to the DDR controller "aresetn" pin TODO.